grafana/loki/docs/clients/promtail/stages/match.md

   # concatenated with job_name using an underscore.
   [pipeline_name: <string>]

+  # Determines what action is taken when the selector matches the log
-  # When set to drop (default to keep), all entries matching the selector will
+  # line.
+Defaults to keep.
+When set to drop, entries will be dropped.
-  # be dropped.
-Stages must not be defined when dropping entries.
+  # Stages must be not defined when dropping entries.
-  [action: <keep|drop>]
+  [action: <string> | default = "keep"]

   # Nested set of pipeline stages only if the selector
   # matches the labels of the log entries: